Namibia’s economic profile

 Namibia is largely enjoying political stability and sound economic management.
 However, socio-economic inequalities inherited from the past apartheid system remain extremely high and structural constraints continue to limit employment creation.
-The COVID-19 pandemic is set to have an unprecedented impact on Namibia’s economy and has exacerbated pre-existing structural challenges.
 (Source: The World Bank)

 TFSA sector work in Namibia

 TFSA’s main focus in Namibia is on the aquaculture, and cosmetics and natural ingredients sectors.
-Production in both sectors is largely in rural areas and already have significant export, though the high-end seafood sub-sector has suffered significant setback as a result of COVID related lockdowns in the region.
-Cosmetics and natural ingredients enjoy a high participation of women across the value chain, and both sectors have a high potential for unlocking of further export opportunities through trade promotion, linkage to international buyers and assistance to improve compliance.
+Production in both sectors is largely in rural areas and already has significant exports, though the high-end seafood sub-sector has suffered a significant setback as a result of COVID-related lockdowns in the region.
+Cosmetics and natural ingredients enjoy a high participation of women across the value chain, and both sectors have a high potential for unlocking further export opportunities through trade promotion, linkage to international buyers and assistance to improve compliance.